Generic Name: ritonavir (rit OH na vir)

 Ritonavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Ritonavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Ritonavir is used together with other antiviral medicines to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Ritonavir is not a cure for HIV or AIDS.

 Ritonavir may also be used for purposes not listed in this medication guide.